FROM SUPER PHONES

 TO SUPER CARS

 NVIDIA awakened the world to computer graphics when it invented the GPU in 1999.
-From our roots in visual computing, we’ve expanded into super, mobile and cloud computing.
+From our roots in visual computing, we’ve expanded into super, mobile and now virtualized computing.
 NVIDIA's mobile processors are used in smartphones, tablets and auto infotainment systems.
 PC gamers rely on GPUs to enjoy spectacularly immersive worlds.
 Professionals use them to create visual effects in movies and design everything from golf clubs to jumbo jets.
-And researchers utilize GPUs to advance the frontiers of science with high-performance computers.
+Researchers utilize GPUs to advance the frontiers of science with high-performance computers.
+And the introduction of NVIDIA GRID™ and GPU virtualization delivers visually demanding applications from either on-premise or cloud based virtualized servers.

 A CULTURE OF REINVENTION